mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 This solution utilizes a combination of ARM templates and PowerShell.
 In order to deploy the solution, you must have the following packages installed correctly and in working order on your local machine

 + [Install and configure](https://github.com/PowerShell/PowerShell) the latest version of PowerShell
-+ [Install and configure](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_1) Windows Azure Active Directory Module for Windows PowerShell - Implement Step-1 only
++ [Install and configure](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_1) Windows Azure Active Directory Module for Windows PowerShell - **Implement Step-1 only**
 >Please Note: The blueprint code does **not** use [Azure Active Directory V2 PowerShell module](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_5)
 + [Install](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?)
 Azure Resource Manager PowerShell Module

 ### 4.2 Deployment Steps Overview
-> **Please Note**: At this time, this blueprint cannot be deployed using just the ARM template (azuredeploy.json).
+> **Please Note**: At this time, the entire blueprint cannot be deployed using just the ARM template (azuredeploy.json).
 The solution must be deployed by executing the AzureDeploy.ps1 locally.

 1. Clone the solution on your local machine
 2. Navigate to _azuredeploy.parameters.json_ on your local machine and fill in all parameter values for your deployment as defined in the [Configure _azuredeploy.parameters.json_](#45-configure-azuredeploy.parameters.json) section